 The spiritual world is not straightforward

-After more than thirteen years ministering for God's kingdom, I've seen a lot of false teaching and bad influences in the
+After more than fourteen years ministering for God's kingdom, I've seen a lot of false teaching and bad influences in the

-a teacher of the faith, for our judgment is severe if we sin or teach
+a teacher of the faith, for our judgment is more severe if we sin or teach

 in error (James 3:1), and as far as the gospel goes, it can be a very costly mistake to get wrong as we will see.